kentcdodds/old-kentcdodds.com/content/blog/the-state-reducer-pattern-with-react-hooks/index.md

     modifyStateChange(currentState, changes) {
       if (tooManyClicks) {
-        // other changes are fine, but on needs to be unchanged return {...action.changes, on: currentState.on}
+        // other changes are fine, but on needs to be unchanged return {...changes, on: currentState.on}
       } else {
         // the changes are fine
-        return action.changes
+        return changes
       }
     },
   })